Ixcatl/fables_novasophonia/docs/catalog/traits.rst

 -----------
 | *Physical*
 | *Trait value:* ``-1``
-| This unit's extremities end in claws, with 1 base damage.
+| Your extremities end in claws, with 1 base damage.
 | On hands, the claws apply no penalty to dextrous actions, but require a free hand to use.
 They can be paired with any other weapon, and when a sharp claw strikes as a paired attack, its base damage increases by 1.
 | On feet, the claws may be used as long as no footwear obstructs them, but they cannot be paired.